-ScreenFlow 2 review
+ScreenFlow 2 full review

 In early 2008, I reviewed Screen Flow 1.0.2, one of the first “screen movie studio” applications for the Mac.
 At the time, I found the program a solid first effort with some room for improvement.
 The recent release of Telestream’s ScreenFlow 2 addresses many of my earlier complaints, and offers some additional features that users who record screen movies will find useful.